Skip to main content

 Answer Quality Evaluator

-The LLMJudgeEvaluator lets you define custom evaluation criteria in natural language:
+The LLMJudgeEvaluator lets you write your own criteria in plain English.

 import dev.dokimos.core.evaluators.LLMJudgeEvaluator;